arthur-thuy/LLM-virtual-pretesting/docs/implementation.md

 - langfuse custom scores ([link](https://langfuse.com/docs/scores/custom)).
 Does it make sense to log this on a per-observation basis? "correct" and "output_valid". -> don't know how to do it on a per-observation basis.
 I only implemented on a per batch basis (accuracy) -> see notebook Kate!
 - DBE-KT22:
     - LLaSA sampling: they only use students that filled out all 212 questions! -> these students have accuracy of 80% while general student population has accuracy 77%.
-    - use IRT estimation to get ground truth in DBE-KT22!
     - how to filter out 6 questions (212 -> 206)? -> check number of student answers per question, if too low -> remove question
 - from Kate "I'd map student histories or questions as embeddings in train/val/test to ensure subsets are representative."
 - can we avoid merging the questions.csv and interactions.csv?
 See new setup with misconceptions!